arkumu/arkumu.github.io/dokumentation/kontrollierte-vokabulare-und-taxonomien/projektkategorien.markdown

 **English:**

-Project Caterories typify a Project in a primarily artistic sense.
-[Project Types](https://docs.arkumu.nrw/documentation/controlled-vocabularies/project-types), on the other hand, categorise the project in its academic or more general function.
+Project categories classify a project in a primarily artistic sense.
+[Project Types](https://docs.arkumu.nrw/documentation/controlled-vocabularies/project-types), on the other hand, categorize the project according to its academic or more general function.

 <br/>